Frequently Asked Questions:

 Q: What if I apply to Beyond Boundaries Program and do not get in?

-A: Applicants who are not selected to be in the Beyond Boundaries Program have their application and essay forwarded to one of the 4 undergraduate schools of your choice.
-Being declined by the Beyond Boundaries Program is not a liability at all to your overall WashU application.
+A: Applicants who are not selected to be in the Beyond Boundaries Program have their admissions materials forwarded to the undergraduate division they selected during the application process.
+Being declined by the Beyond Boundaries Program is not a liability at all to an applicant’s overall WashU application.
 There is no risk in applying to the Beyond Boundaries Program.

 Q: Once accepted into the Beyond Boundaries Program, can I change divisions?